netzero-labs/netzero-labs/docs/tariffs/Intelligent-Octopus-Go.md

 ## How it works

 Netzero will periodically check for scheduled charging slots.
-Whenever a slot is scheduled outside of the off-peak window (23:30 - 5:30), Powerwall will be configured with a 100% backup reserve.
-This will result in charging the Powerwall at a rate of approximately 1.8 kW per unit (this is controlled by Tesla and cannot be changed).
+Whenever a slot is scheduled outside of the off-peak window (23:30 - 5:30), Powerwall will be configured with a 100% backup reserve, causing it to charge.
 Netzero will store the previously configured backup reserve, and restore the backup reserve once the scheduled slot is complete.

 ## Notes